Vylpes/Droplet/CONTRIBUTING.md

 ### TypeScript and Node

-Sonar uses [NodeJS](https://nodejs.org/) and TypeScript.
+Droplet uses [NodeJS](https://nodejs.org/) and TypeScript.
 You should know how to use this.

 ### Express

-Sonar uses [ExpressJS](http://expressjs.com) as its framework.
+Droplet uses [ExpressJS](http://expressjs.com) as its framework.
 Although you could contribute without much knowledge of this if you know NodeJS well, however it is recommended to know this.

 ### Pug

-Sonar uses [PugJS](https://pugjs.org/api/getting-started.html) as its View Engine.
+Droplet uses [PugJS](https://pugjs.org/api/getting-started.html) as its View Engine.
 This would also be useful to know but if you know HTML it should be easy to pickup

 ## Conventions